 ii Recent developments

-In addition to the aforementioned practices and regulation of usury, the following unfair practices that have recently drawn attention from the courts are highlighted.
+In addition to the aforementioned practices and regulation of usury, the following are unfair practices that have recently drawn attention from the courts.

 i Limitation on late payment interest

-The Spanish Supreme Court has ruled on this various times in recent years (Supreme Court rulings of 22 April 2015, 3 June 2016, and 28 November 2018), following a number of related rulings by the Court of Justice of the European Union (CJEU).
+The Spanish Supreme Court has ruled on this various times in recent years (Supreme Court rulings of 22 April 2015, 3 June 2016 and 28 November 2018), following a number of related rulings by the CJEU.
 According to those rulings, in the absence of a specific legal provision on the matter, any late payment interest that is set higher than the legal interest rate plus 2 per cent (i.e., >r + 2 per cent) on a loan granted to a consumer should be considered unfair and, as such, null.
 Once declared null, the Supreme Court has established that the agreed remunerative interest rate for the loan should accrue instead.

 ii Mortgage interest rate floor clauses declared unfair due to a lack of transparency